-I loved that the pockets could be used altogether for a full study of Egypt or they could stand alone if you wanted to focus on a particular area of interest.
+I loved that the pockets could be used all together for a full study of Egypt, or they could stand alone if you wanted to focus on a particular area of interest.

-The materials are laid out in such a way as to make it very easy for a student to understand what to do and to work independently, with a group of peers, or as in our case a sibling team.
-While my first grader would not have been able to do it independently because it is above grade level for him, my daughter was able to lead him and they could complete the activities without any additional assistance from me.
+The materials are laid out in such a way as to make it very easy for a student to understand what to do and to work independently, with a group of peers, or in our case, with a sibling team.
+While my first grader would not have been able to do it independently because it is above grade level for him, my daughter could lead him, and they could complete the activities without any additional assistance from me.

 Another huge benefit for us was that each pocket contains the reading material needed to complete the activities.
 You don’t have to find extra books or resources for learning about the subject before you can complete the work.

 Each pocket contains a variety of activities.
 There are short reading passages, pictures to color, cutting and pasting activities, timelines, pop-up crafts, and more included throughout the book.
-This was really helpful for keeping things fun and interesting, while still providing a great deal of information.
-One of my daughter’s favorite was the male and female cut-outs that they were able to dress in special occasion Egyptian clothes, much like a ‘paper dolls’ book.
+This was really helpful for keeping things fun and interesting while still providing a great deal of information.
+One of my daughter’s favorites was the male and female cut-outs that they were able to dress in special occasion Egyptian clothes, much like a ‘paper dolls’ book.

 Another benefit of these pockets is how versatile they are in terms of time.
-If you wanted to spend a few hours doing history one day you could complete an entire pocket.
-Or you can have a student complete one activity a day in 20-30 minutes.
+If you wanted to spend a few hours doing history one day, you could complete an entire pocket.
+Or you can have a student complete one daily activity in 20-30 minutes.
 You could work your way straight through the book, completing each of the 7 pockets, or just pick and choose the activities you wanted to complete.

 The books are available as print books that can be copied for students or as an e-book.
-Both are great options but we loved the e-book because I could just print what I needed as I needed it.
-It is set up with black and white pages, which makes it nice for those of us that do not have color printers.
+Both are great options, but we loved the e-book because I could just print what I needed as I needed it.
+It is set up with black and white pages, which makes it nice for those who do not have color printers.
 The pictures are designed so that the students can color them.
-Since we are homeschoolers and do not have regular access to a copier this was the easiest option for our family.
+Since we are homeschoolers and do not have regular access to a copier, this was the easiest option for our family.
 This can be used individually or as a family.